pookie13/HttpPookie/README.md

 # HttpPookie
-Helping Classes that used to make Http requests. just have simple two classes add these classes into your project and start using this. we used simple HttpUrlConnection class of android and just maintains the list of request in better way.
+Helping Classes that makes Http requests.
+It has two simple classes.You can add these classes into your project and start using it. we have used simple HttpUrlConnection class of android.
+It provides a bridge which maintains the list of requests in better way and provide appropriate response to your classes(Activity,Fragment and services).

-##for using this library you just have to do three steps:
+##Steps to use this library:
-###1>create object of HttpPookie class:
+###1>create an object of HttpPookie class:
  HttpPookie httpPookie = new HttpPookie();

 ###2>sets values to your request:
  HttpPookie.Request request = httpPookie
                 .newRequest()
                 .setUrl("http://jsonplaceholder.typicode.com/posts")
                 .setType(HttpPookie.POST)
                 .build();

 ###3>call execute function and handle response like wise
  httpPookie.newCall(request).execute(this);

+ Implement these below methods for handling response

     @Override
     public void onNoInternetConnection() {